mapbox/mapbox-navigation-android/CONTRIBUTING.md

 If you want to contribute code:

-1. Please familiarize yourself with the [install process](https://www.mapbox.com/android-docs/navigation/overview/#install-the-navigation-sdk).

-2. Ensure that existing [pull requests](https://github.com/mapbox/mapbox-navigation-android/pulls) and [issues](https://github.com/mapbox/mapbox-navigation-android/issues) don’t already cover your contribution or question.
+1. Ensure that existing [pull requests](https://github.com/mapbox/mapbox-navigation-android/pulls) and [issues](https://github.com/mapbox/mapbox-navigation-android/issues) don’t already cover your contribution or question.

+2. Add an `SDK_REGISTRY_TOKEN` gradle property or env variable with a **secret token**.
+The token needs to have the `DOWNLOADS:READ` scope.
+You can obtain the token from your [Mapbox Account page](https://account.mapbox.com/access-tokens/).

+3. Add your **public token** to `examples/src/main/res/values/mapbox-access-token.xml` to be able to run the examples app.
+You can obtain the token from your [Mapbox Account page](https://account.mapbox.com/access-tokens/).

-3. Pull requests are gladly accepted.
+4. Pull requests are gladly accepted.
 If there are any changes that developers should be aware of, please update the [change log](CHANGELOG.md)

-4. Mapbox uses checkstyle and ktlint to enforce good code standards.
+5. Mapbox uses checkstyle and ktlint to enforce good code standards.
 Make sure to read the [codestyle setup](./docs/codestyle-setup.md).
 CI will fail if your PR contains any mistakes.

 ## Adding or updating a localization